 Order Thrive Market’s Whole30 items, which are cheaper than Whole Foods.
 For example, Primal Kitchen Avocado Oil is under 10 bucks on Thrive, compared to 15 on Amazon or 13 at Whole Foods.
 Compare prices with that and Amazon for your other staples too.

 Check the company websites themselves.
 Find codes to give you a discount, like using GROK15 at Primal Kitchen to get 15% off of your mayo and avocado oils.
-Don’t order fancy bone broth when you can use Target’s cartwheel app to get regular or bone broth there much cheaper.
+Don’t order fancy bone broth when you can make it yourself or use Target’s cartwheel app to get regular or bone broth there much cheaper.
 The nice thing about buying most of these staple items is that you’ll have them well through your Whole30.
 It’s an investment that will be beneficial after these 30 days too, as you’ll now have replaced unhealthy items with ones that are better for you and your family.

 My Whole30 Staple Items Expenses: